 - (1) A practice agreement must meet the requirements in RCW 18.71A.xxx.
-A model practice agreement, which conforms to the requirements of RCW 18.71A. (section 6, chapter 80, Laws of 2020) is available on the commission's web site. - (2) A physician assistant may have more than one supervising physician if the practice agreement is entered into with a group of physicians and the language of the practice agreement designates the supervising physicians. - (3) It must be noted in the practice agreement that a physician assistant delivering general anesthesia or intrathecal anesthesia has completed an accredited anesthesiologist assistant program and received certification as an anesthesiologist assistant. - (1) The physician assistant and sponsoring physician must
+A model practice agreement, which conforms to the requirements of RCW 18.71A. (section 6, chapter 80, Laws of 2020) is available on the commission's web site. - (2) A physician assistant may have more than one supervising physician if the practice agreement is entered into with a group of physicians and the language of the practice agreement designates the supervising physicians. - (3) It must be noted in the practice agreement that a physician assistant delivering general anesthesia or intrathecal anesthesia has had training that is consistent with the certified anesthesiologist assistant training. - (1) The physician assistant and sponsoring physician must submit a joint delegation agreement on forms provided by the